Velankanni Church, also known as the Basilica of Our Lady

 Q5.
 Are there accommodations near Velankanni Church?

-A: Yes, visitors can stay in church-managed guesthouses, private hotels, and lodges available throughout Velankanni, especially during festival
+A: Yes, visitors can stay in church-managed guesthouses, private hotels, and lodges available throughout Velankanni, especially during festival times.

 Thanks for watching my Post.